Exclusive: Turf War Blocked CFPB From Helping Fix Student Loan Forgiveness Program

 As far as student loan servicing companies themselves, "the challenge for a servicer is that we're stuck in the middle," says Scott Buchanan, the executive director of the Student Loan Servicing Alliance.

-He says the loan servicing companies he represents have a tough job working with millions of borrowers and a myriad of complex loan programs.
+He says the loan servicing companies he represents have a tough job working with millions of borrowers and myriad complex loan programs.
 "It's really complicated," he says.
-"And so I have no doubt that servicers from time to time do make some mistakes and when those get identified that we work to fix them."
+"And so I have no doubt that servicers from time to time do make some mistakes, and when those get identified that we work to fix them."

 Buchanan says Congress could help by passing legislation to simplify the various student loan programs.
-Congress did pass a provision to help borrowers who were in the wrong repayment plan for public service loan forgiveness like Wendy Feliciano.
+Congress did pass a provision to help borrowers like Wendy Feliciano who were in the wrong repayment plan for public service loan forgiveness.

-This fix from Congress is called Temporary Expanded Public Service Loan Forgiveness and it has run into serious problems too.
+This fix from Congress is called Temporary Expanded Public Service Loan Forgiveness and it has run into serious problems, too.
 In Feliciano's case, she's not currently eligible because she was also in the wrong type of loan to qualify for several years.
 She got that sorted out with her loan servicer in 2011, but she says she still was not put into the right repayment plan even then.

 As far as what happens next, Buchanan says it would be best for everybody if the CFPB and the Department of Education could work together so servicing companies weren't getting conflicting messages.

 The CFPB declined an interview but said in a statement that it will continue to "take action against those who fail to comply with the law."
-The Education Department tells NPR it is negotiating an information sharing agreement with the CFPB.
+The Education Department tells NPR it is negotiating an information-sharing agreement with the CFPB.
 That would replace a previous agreement that the department terminated.

-Peterson says so far it's unclear if that will do much to help the situation.
-CFPB Director Kathleen Kraninger is scheduled to make her semi-annual report to Congress this week.
+Peterson says so far it's unclear whether that will do much to help the situation.
+CFPB Director Kathleen Kraninger is scheduled to make her semiannual report to Congress this week.